osctl - command line interface for container management.

 List available parameters and exit.

-parameters
+-o, --output parameters

 Select parameters to output.

-, --hide-header
+-H, --hide-header

 Do not show header, useful for scripts.

-How many seconds to wait for the container to enter state running
+How many seconds to wait for the container to enter state running.

-seconds.
-Set to 0
+Defaults to 120 seconds.
+Set to 0 to return immediately.

-, --[no-]foreground
+-F, --[no-]foreground

-Open container console (can be later detached), see ct console
+Open container console (can be later detached), see ct console.

-, --queue
+-q, --queue

 Enqueue the start operation using the pool's autostart facility.
 The pool